Learn about our Funeral & Cremation Services

 Certified Copies of the death certificate are often used to help settle your loved one's affairs after they pass.
 Common reasons you'll need them are for bank accounts, insurance policies, pensions, and real estate.
 Many other companies you contact may need a certified copy or sometimes they will accept a scanned copy.
 Social Security will not need a copy as the funeral home will notify them of your loved ones passing."

-No, the funeral home will notify social security of their passing.
+No, the crematorium will notify social security of their passing.
 Please remember that a person has to live every day in a month to receive benefits for that month.
 If they do not, Social Security will automatically withdrawal the payment.
 If you have any questions regarding benefits, please reach out to Social Security at 1-800-772-1213 or visit a local office.

 Yes, Social Security does provide a one time death benefit of $255 to a surviving spouse or dependent child.
 You will need to contact Social Security to receive this benefit.
 You can do so by going to a local Social Security office or calling 1-800-772-1213.